Light Duty Workers’ Comp Claim

 New Jersey Workers’ Compensation Attorney

-If you were injured on the job your employer may insist that you come back to light-duty work, possibly with a reasonable accommodation.
+If you were injured on the job your employer may insist that you come back to light-duty work, possibly with reasonable accommodation.
 Under New Jersey workers’ compensation law, you are required to perform light-duty work if it is offered and your doctor releases you for the work.
 Insurance carriers pay out less in income and medical benefits to employees who go back to work soon after their accident or injury.
 Therefore the insurer will pressure the employer to provide alternate work assignments.
+If you have light duty workers’ comp claim, speak with a skilled workers’ compensation attorney today.

-Contact us at the Law Offices of Jonathan F. Marshall to arrange a free consultation with a workers’ compensation lawyer.
+Contact us at New Jersey Workers Compensation Lawyer of JFM Law to arrange a free consultation with a workers’ compensation lawyer.
 Find out how light-duty work will affect your claim.

 Common Problems with Light Duty Work Assignments